alersrt/node-chat-server/README.md

 # Simple chat

-This is the simple chat-server worked via websocked.
+This is the simple chat-server worked via websocket.
 The server has the next features:

 - supporting of conversations in channels
 - private messages